dahlbyk-demo/kcdc-git-master-class/README.md

 # Git `master` Class

+Hellow from GitHub where spelin gi s optional

 "It's just version control."
 Or is it?
 When I started using `git-svn` more than five years ago, I never imagined how fundamentally Git would change the way I develop software.
 This session will cast new light on the basic Git commands